Social Studio Next — Comprehensive User & Administrator Guide

 }

-instance_urlfrom this response is your tenant-specific base URL for all Ingestion API calls.
-Theaccess_tokenexpires in 2 hours (7200 seconds).
+Important: The instance_url from this response is your tenant-specific base URL for all Ingestion API calls.
+The access_token expires in 2 hours (7200 seconds).

 Apex Implementation